 Several summer enrichment study awards are available for students currently registered in Grades 8 - 11 who will be returning to Sentinel for the next school year.
-Study can be in the form of camps, clinics or workshops and can be related to:
+Study can be in camps, clinics or workshops related to the list below.
+Applications will be available in May.